 At lower energies DLNP is involved in the experiments Mu2e, COMET, BES-III and PANDA at FAIR.
-VBLHEP is of course dominantly engaged in the Nuclotron and NICA experiments BM@N and MPD and SPD, and smaller ones like DSS, SCAN-3, HYPER-NIS, Alpom-2, , but also in the CERN experiments COMPASS-2, NA61, NA62, NA64 at the SPS, or in STAR at RHIC and in FAIR experiments HADES, CBM and PANDA.
+VBLHEP is dominantly engaged in the Nuclotron and NICA experiments BM@N and MPD and SPD, and smaller ones like DSS, SCAN-3, HYPER-NIS, Alpom-2, , but also in the CERN experiments COMPASS-2, NA61, NA62, NA64 at the SPS, or in STAR at RHIC and in FAIR experiments HADES, CBM and PANDA.

-Certainly, participation of JINR in these experiments - some ongoing, some under construction- will be evaluated as to scientific benefit and discovery potential, and in view of priorities of JINR.
+Certainly, participation of JINR in these off-site experiments - some ongoing, some under construction- will be evaluated as to scientific benefit and discovery potential, and in view of priorities of JINR.
+As mentioned before, the key factor must be a mutual benefit from the exchange of data, of new scientific technologies and of theoretical know-how.